The Hollywood Reporter: Alan Cumming in SHAO

 Cumming's acknowledgment that his The Traitors costumes create "androgynous fusion" and represent "being a nonbinary person a lot of the time" positions his fashion choices within broader conversations about representation and visibility.
 His hope that this "helps the conversation in America right now" reveals understanding of how clothing choices can function as political statements in contexts far removed from traditional activist spaces.

 This approach becomes particularly significant given contemporary fashion industry's increasing attention to inclusive design and representation.
-Rather than creating separate product lines for different identity categories, SHAO NY's approach suggests that truly inclusive fashion emerges from designing garments capable of supporting multiple forms of authentic expression.
+Rather than creating separate product lines for different identity categories, SHAO's approach suggests that truly inclusive fashion emerges from designing garments capable of supporting multiple forms of authentic expression.

 Cumming's comfort with this kind of boundary-crossing reflects decades of experience navigating entertainment industry spaces where conventional masculine presentation often gets rewarded while more fluid expressions face skepticism.
 His success with The Traitors demonstrates how authenticity can create broader appeal than traditional demographic targeting strategies might suggest.